harshilp156/Two-tier-web-app-deployment-on-VPC/README.md

 ```

-## Step : 5 Creating Application Load Balancer
+## Step: 5 Creating Application Load Balancer

 Application Load Balancer should be internet facing (public subnet) with IPv4 IP address type.

-Selected the vpc which I have created for this project and also selected public subnets of us-east-1a and us-east-1b.
+Selected the vpc which I have created for this project and selected public subnets of us-east-1a and us-east-1b.

-Security Group : Myvpc Security Group
+Security Group: My vpc Security Group

-Also we need a target group as well for the load balancer and add that target group with this load balancer.
+Also, we need a target group as well for the load balancer and add that target group with this load balancer.

-Add below inbound rule http , port range 80 , trafic in myvpc Security group to access the site.
+Add below inbound rule http, port range 80 , traffic in my vpc Security group to access the site.

-Type : http
+Type: http

-Port range : 80
+Port range: 80

-Source : Anywhere IPv4
+Source: Anywhere IPv4

-As per the below Screenshots the application load balancer is equally manages the load and using both availability zones.
+As per the below Screenshots the application load balancer equally manages the load and using both availability zones.

 ![Screenshot (482)](https://github.com/harshilp156/Two-tier-web-app-deployment-on-VPC/assets/67538347/12d6f879-49a2-4478-803a-dfafda4d37df)